 The festival's overall aim was to collect money for the food bank — an effort that last year raised more than $1,500.

 This year's fundraising was boosted substantially by a donation presented at the festival's opening by Wal-Mart.
-The company gave $20,000 to the food bank's backpack program, which provides food for
+The company gave $20,000 to the food bank's backpack program, which provides food for the weekend to children on the free-lunch program.

 0 Comments: